nubomedia/nubomedia-controller/README.md

 # NUBOMEDIA Controller

-This project is part of NUBOMEDIA project: [NUBOMEDIA][nubomedia.eu]
+This project is part of NUBOMEDIA project: [nubomedia.eu][NUBOMEDIA]

 [![][NUBOMEDIA Logo]][NUBOMEDIA]